 PHYS 2213/2211 University Physics II/Lab

-Electives – 10 hours of upper-level physics or engineering electives to meet the 40 junior/senior
+Electives – 11 hours of upper-level physics or engineering electives to meet the 40

 The Bachelor of Science degree in Engineering with the mechanical focus is a comprehensive degree that offers a balanced and strong engineering curriculum that prepares our undergraduates to be able to undertake product design and development roles in industry and take on engineering tasks in a technical setting.
 The bachelor degree provides a broad background in mechanics of materials, structures and control systems.
 Our engineering program enjoys a unique partnership with local industries; real world engineering problem-solving is enhanced by practical experience our majors receive through industry internship opportunities.
 The students are also required to work on a senior capstone engineering design project overseen by a faculty member.